shawnburke/raspberrypi-webcam/README.md

 ### Setting up the web page

-Create a json file called `config.json`, which will house the configuration for your project.
-You will drop this file next do your Index.html.
-These values are outside of the html file so we can check in the HTML wihout accidentally checking in keys, or for testing different configurations.
+To store our settings for the web page, create a json file called `config.json`.
+This file will sit next to your Index.html.

+These values are outside of the html file so we can check in the HTML wihout accidentally checking in keys, or for testing different configurations, and generally keeping things seperate.

 #### Create your configuration file